"an outstanding reputation for his advocacy" "outstandingly clever and really wonderful to work with" "first-rate technically and a real gentleman"

 1998-2006: In 1998 Jonathan was appointed First Treasury Counsel (Chancery), and for the next 8 years he was retained exclusively by the Government.
 His practice widened to include all aspects of public law, with an emphasis on human rights and freedom of information.
 Although by convention he remained a junior, his practice was effectively that of a silk throughout.

 2006 onwards: In 2006, Jonathan returned to private practice as a silk.
 On announcing his retirement as First Treasury Counsel, the Attorney General said that Jonathan was a barrister "of the very highest calibre" who had given "outstanding service to the government in many cases of the greatest public importance".
 Jonathan now combines his wider experience in public law with his previous specialisation in company/commercial litigation.
-He has been named as Lawyer of the Week in the Times and as one of the Hot 100 by the Legal 500
+He has been named as Lawyer of the Week in The Times, as one of the Hot 100 by the Legal 500 and as Chancery Silk of the Year by Chambers UK.

 Cases of Interest